Japanese submarine I-27: Service history

 On May 31, 1942, I-27 launched midget submarine M-14 as the leading submarine for the attack on Sydney Harbour in Australia.

 On June 4, 1942, while en route Whyalla-Newcastle was torpedoed and sunk 44 miles SSW of Gabo Island by I-27.
 Thirty eight of her forty two crew were lost, with the survivors being picked up by SS Mulbera.

 On March 20, 1943, was torpedoed and sunk in the Indian Ocean by I-27.
 The sole survivor of this sinking made no comment as to the fate of the crew, although some publications suggest that they may have been killed by the crew of I-27.
 There is no conclusive evidence either way, but there is also no evidence of I-27 taking such action on other occasions.

 On June 3, 1943, I-27 torpedoed and sank SS Montanan in the Indian Ocean.
 Five of Montanans crew were killed and 58 were rescued.

-On July 5, 1943 I-27 torpedoed and sank the Alcoa Protector, sailing as part of convoy PA44 in the Gulf of Oman.
+On July 5, 1943 I-27 torpedoed and damaged the Alcoa Prospector, sailing as part of convoy PA44 in the Gulf of Oman.
 The turbine engines of this ship were later salvaged and used to propel the Great Lakes freighter Kinsman Independent.

 On November 8, 1943, I-27 sank the Liberty ship SS Sambridge.
 The survivors made it safely to lifeboats and the second officer Henry Scurr was taken prisoner.
 A burst of machine-gun fire was heard by the survivors, but its reason is unknown as Scurr was eventually freed from Changi prison camp at the end of the war.